kenmoini/kenmoini.com/site/content/en/post/2023/03/blog-it-out-paint-it-black.md

 ---

-## Hugo Themes and How to Find Them
+## Hugo Themes and Where to Find Them

 Easy - **just go here**: https://themes.gohugo.io/

 Find a theme you like.
 They're free.
 It's where I found my last 3 themes and will probably find my next theme.
-I've used these themes for other sites not just blogs - [documentation sites](https://themes.gohugo.io/themes/doks/), [interactive workshop interfaces](https://themes.gohugo.io/themes/hugo-theme-learn/), all sorts.
+I've used these themes for other sites too, not just blogs - [documentation sites](https://themes.gohugo.io/themes/doks/), [interactive workshop interfaces](https://themes.gohugo.io/themes/hugo-theme-learn/), all sorts.

 Even if it doesn't fit exactly with everything you want to ever do with your blog - iterate, don't try to fit into an ideal of perfection from inception.